Blazemeter/taurus/site/dat/kb/ShellexecHooks.md

 But is this really the best way?
 If the test fails on of the  steps, you will have to debug and maintain your test in two places: the load generation part in your local computer and the pre/post test in Jenkins.
 What will happen when you want to run your test locally without Jenkins?
 Let me show you an easier way to handle your pre/post test actions from a single configuration file.

-Taurus is an open source tool that lets you run many open-source testing tools (such as JMeter, Gatling, The Grinder, Apache Benchmark, Locust.io and more) using YAML/JSON format.
+Taurus is an open source tool that lets you run many open-source testing tools (such as JMeter, Gatling, Apache Benchmark, Locust.io and more) using YAML/JSON format.
 Taurus has a module called [“Shell Executor Service Module”](/docs/ShellExec/) that enables you to divide your test script into different logical steps we talked about and properly set your desired pre/post test actions in a single configuration file:

 ```yaml
 services: